 - The Homesman — published a few years after Lonesome Dove in 1988, and made into a film by Tommy Lee Jones in 2014.
 This is such a harsh story it would be hard for audiences to mistake it for a love-letter to the Old West.

-- The work of Annie Proulx is unambiguously anti-Western.
+- The work of Annie Proulx is unambiguously anti-Western (if we’re calling it Western at all).
 In her Wyoming Stories she offers a searing critique of cowboy culture and satirises the mindset that Wild West culture is some kind of aspirational ideal.
+Brokeback Mountain is the most famous of these.
+However, Annie Proulx would not call this story any kind of Western (or a romance).
+It is the exposure of a community with rot and hatred at its core.

 - The Proposition — Australia’s version of an anti-Western